sannlynnhtun-coding/csharp-course/README.md

     }
 }
 ```
-## EF Core:
+## EFCore:

->Entity framework is an Object Relational Mapping (ORM) framework that gives developers an automated way to store and access databases.
+> Entity framework is an Object Relational Mapping (ORM) framework that gives developers an automated way to store and access databases.

 Open a terminal and install them with this command.
 ```csharp
 dotnet add package Microsoft.EntityFrameworkCore dotnet add package Microsoft.EntityFrameworkCore.SqlServer
 ```

 ```csharp
 using Microsoft.Data.SqlClient;
 using Microsoft.EntityFrameworkCore.Storage;